jkrijthe/ImplicitlyConstrainedLDA/README.md

-These are the resources used to generate for Jesse H. Krijthe & Marco Loog's "Implicitly Constrained Linear Discriminant Analysis".
+These are the resources used to generate Jesse H. Krijthe & Marco Loog's "Implicitly Constrained Linear Discriminant Analysis".
 See below for instructions on how to rerun the experiments, generate the figures used in the paper and/or generate the paper.
 The methods used have been extracted as a separate library, called RSSL.
 For these experiments, version 0.2 was used.

 #Main Requirements (used to generate the original paper)
 R (3.0.2)